fZpHr/minishell_42/README.md

+##This project was a cooperative project, my teammate was https://github.com/gnoumalin

 ## Minishell

 Minishell is a 42 project where you create a simple shell program capable of interpreting and executing basic shell commands.
 The goal is to implement a miniature version of the UNIX shell, allowing users to interact with the system through a command-line interface.
 This project helps reinforce your understanding of process management, system calls, and command parsing.